-The process of winning Federal Government business via RFPs is very well understood and supported.
+The process of winning Federal Government business via RFPs is very well understood and supported by the Government Contractor community.
 There is an industry standard GovCon Business Development Lifecycle (GovCon BDL).
 Beginning in the late 1990’s a full lifecycle was codified by Shipley Associates and then became part of the curriculum of the newly formed APMP (Association of Proposal Management Professionals).
 It has since evolved, become widely supported and adapted by business consulting organizations and adopted by many GovCon and general commercial organizations.

 The fundamental challenge is that the Shipley BD model is theory.
 It’s on paper.
 So, how do you turn the BD model into something practical that can be managed in the real-world workplace?
 How do you “operationalize” the model?

 In addition, the Shipley BD model and almost all of the best practices being taught to support it focus on winning a single RFP.
 In the real-world organizations work on multiple opportunities at the same time.
 So, how do you take a model set up for a single opportunity and apply it in the real-world where you are managing across multiple opportunities?

 In this article, we will walk you through 3 Steps to “operationalize” the Shipley BD model in a practical way.
 By operationalize we mean take if from paper and make it actionable in a modern workplace.
 The article is for those of you that believe in the basic approach of the model and want to be able to drive the BD, capture and proposal work across your organization in a consistent manner.
 The objective is to show you how the work can be made more consistent and be more manageable across multiple opportunities.
 At the end you’ll be able to see how R3 has done this by embedding the best practices into our R3 WinCenter business solution.